AdamVictory/wholebeans/README.md

 ### Imagery

 I used [Unsplash](https://unsplash.com/) to source the main image for this project.
-The image is high quality and give good inspiration for users on the purpose of this website.
+The image is high quality and gives good inspiration for users on the purpose of this website.
 I didn't want to add too many images as I knew the users would be doing that themselves.
 This image also acts as a default placeholder for those who do not have images to post themselves.

 ![Background Image](docs/images/wholebeans.png)